Ammar-10xe/RISCV32I-5-Stage-Pipelined-Processor-Compliance-Verification/README.md

 ## Result

 Using riscof framework generates a report that shows how many tests are passed and how many failed.
 You can find the report in riscof_work/report.html.
-As the report is in HTML language so you need to render it for better view if you want to see the result or you can click the [link]([https://htmlpreview.github.io/?https://github.com/Ammarkhan561/5_Stage_Pipeline_RV32I_Compliance_Verification/blob/main/riscof_work/report.html](https://github.com/Ammarkhan561/RISCV32I-5-Stage-Pipelined-Processor-Compliance-Verification/blob/main/riscof_work/report.html)) to see the rendered report.
+As the report is in HTML language so you need to render it for better view if you want to see the result or you can click the [View Rendered HTML](https://htmlpreview.github.io/?https://github.com/Ammarkhan561/5_Stage_Pipeline_RV32I_Compliance_Verification/blob/main/riscof_work/report.html) to see the rendered report.